ananyasomvanshi26-a11y/Deep_Packet_Inspection/README.md

         └── Server Name: "www.youtube.com"  ← We extract THIS!
 ```

-**This is the key to DPI**: Even though HTTPS is encrypted, the domain name is visible in the first packet!
+**This is the key to DPI**: Even though HTTPS is encrypted, the domain name is visible in the first packet

 ---